agilepathway/gauge-jira/README.md

 `JIRA_TOKEN` The Jira token is the password for the given `JIRA_USERNAME` if using Jira Server, or an [api token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) if using Jira Cloud.

-`SPECS_GIT_URL` e.g. https://github.com/agilepathway/gauge-jira/tree/master/functional-tests/specs
-: the full URL for the specs directory for your project on e.g. GitHub, GitLab, Bitbucket etc.
-Used to create links in the Jira issues back to the specs' Git source files.
-The URL can end with or without a space.

 ### Running the plugin (i.e. publishing specs to Jira)